anuj7511/Starbucks-Customer-Profiling/README.md

 Understanding our customers is the key to sustain a profitable business.
 To understand them well and identify their needs based on demographics, we need to pay attention on their purchase behaviour by collecting and analysing their purchasing behaviour through an app.

 The data set contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
 Periodically, Starbucks sends out an offer to users of the mobile app.
 An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
 However, some users might not receive any offer during certain weeks.

+Not all users receive the same offer, and that is the CHALLENGE to solve with this data set.

 Using the data, I aim to :
 - Gain understanding what types of customer characteristics and demographics are there.
 - What offer should be sent to each customer ?